Wasderton/wordpress_terraform/README.md

 # wordpress_terraform
 Functional

-Wordpress  site який знаходиться в докер контейнері створеному за допомогою ECS.
+Wordpress site located in a docker container created using ECS.

 Running the project